 Providing this kind of personalized offer is exactly what medical workers want.
 When asked how companies can show they care about people in this challenging time, 59% of first responders and nearly two in three nurses (63%) said they wanted a brand to provide extra benefits or services.
 And it doesn’t stop there.
 Consumers of all stripes are asking brands to support health workers and people at high risk.

-And supporting these consumer tribes isn’t just the right thing to do, it’s good for business because it creates strong emotional relationships and generates incredible word of mouth.
+And supporting these consumer communities isn’t just the right thing to do, it’s good for business because it creates strong emotional relationships and generates incredible word of mouth.